Abraham van Beijeren: Life

-After the death of his first wife he was left to raise three daughters.
-He married with Anna van den Queborn in 1647.
-His second wife was a painter and daughter of the painter Crispijn van den Queborn.
-Anna's aunt was married to Pieter de Putter, a painter of fish still lifes.
+On 3 February 1647, Van den Queborn married the still life painter Anna van den Queborn with whom he had at least one son, Bredius, who died in infancy.
+Van den Queborn was the daughter of the portrait painter and engraver Crispijn van den Queborn, the paternal granddaughter of the painter Daniël van den Queborn, and the niece of the painter Pieter de Putter.
 De Putter may have been the source of van Beijeren's initial interest in the genre of fish still lifes as well as his tutor in this genre.